Do the Right Firms Survive Bankruptcy?

 73 Pages Posted: 30 May 2019 Last revised: 9 Apr 2021

-In U.S. Chapter 11 bankruptcy cases, some firms are liquidated.
-Others emerge and continue operating.
-I show that liquidations often reduce creditor recovery, costing creditors billions of dollars every year.
+In U.S. Chapter 11 bankruptcy cases, firms are either reorganized, acquired, or liquidated.
+I show that decisions to liquidate often reduce creditor recovery, costing creditors billions of dollars every year.
 I exploit the within-district random assignment of bankruptcy judges to estimate a structural model of bankruptcy.
-I estimate that 21% of the cases in my sample concluded with a liquidation that reduced total creditor recovery.
-Liquidations involving "363 sales,” in which managers sell assets without creditor approval, are especially harmful for creditors.
+I estimate that liquidation is frequently chosen when a reorganization would have maximized total creditor recovery.
+Liquidations involving "363 sales," in which managers sell assets without creditor approval, are especially harmful for creditors.
 I estimate that courts could dramatically improve creditor recovery by assigning liquidations using a statistical model.

 Keywords: bankruptcy, recovery rate, structural estimation, Roy model, 363 sales